Scalar fields in Bonnor-Melvin Universe with potential: A study of dynamics of spin-0 particles-antiparticles: Abstract

 \section{Abstract}

-This research focus on the investigation of relativistic quantum dynamics of spin-0 scalar particles/fields through the utilization of the Klein-Gordon (KG) equation within the framework of an electrovacuum space-time in the presence of an external scalar potential.
-Specifically, we focus on a cylindrical symmetric Bonnor-Melvin magnetic universe with a cosmological constant, where the magnetic field aligns along the symmetry axis direction.
-We derive the radial wave equation of the KG-equation by considering a Cornell-type scalar potential in the background of magnetic universe and successfully obtain an analytical eigenvalue solution for spin-0 quantum system.
-Notably, our findings reveal that both the energy spectrum and the corresponding radial wave function are significantly influenced by the presence of the cosmological constant, the topology parameter of the space-time geometry, which induces a deficit in the angular coordinates, and the potential parameters.
+In this study, our primary focus is on exploring the relativistic quantum dynamics of spin-zero scalar particles in a magnetic space-time background.
+Our investigation revolves around solving the Klein-Gordon (KG) equation within the framework of an electrovacuum space-time, while incorporating an external scalar potential.
+Specifically, we consider a cylindrical symmetric Bonnor-Melvin magnetic universe featuring a cosmological constant, where the magnetic field aligns parallel to the symmetry axis.
+Our approach involves deriving the radial equation of the wave equation, initially considering a linear confining potential and subsequently incorporating a Cornell-type scalar potential.
+We successfully obtain an approximate analytical solution for the eigenvalues of the quantum system under examination.
+Worth noting is our observation that the energy spectrum and the corresponding radial wave function experience notable modifications due to the presence of various factors including the cosmological constant, the topological parameter characterizing the space-time geometry, and the potential parameters.